-In countries with limited climate data, crowd sourcing (outsourcing data collection to the public) (Minet et al., 2017) and digital tools present an opportunity for addressing climate risk (medium confidence) (Osgood et al., 2018; Thornton, 2018; Partey et al., 2020; Sotelo et al., 2020).
-Bundling additional services such as market information with climate information may be effective at plugging information gaps (low confidence) (Chatuphale and Armstrong, 2018; Dalberg, 2019; Tesfaye et al., 2019)
+(Osgood et al., 2018; Thornton, 2018; Partey et al., 2020; Sotelo et al., 2020).
+Bundling additional services such as market information with climate information may be effective at plugging information gaps (low confidence) (Chatuphale and Armstrong, 2018; Tsan et al., 2019; Tesfaye et al., 2019)

-There may be inequality in access to climate services; their use may tend to benefit large-scale operations and disadvantage small-and medium-scale farmers and others who face issues of access due to social and economic inequity; also some groups such as pastoralists have not yet benefitted from climate services (high confidence) (Furman et al., 2014; Muema et al., 2018; Awazi et al., 2019; Nyantakyi-Frimpong, 2019; Paudyal et al., 2019; Vaughan et al., 2019; Nidumolu et al., 2020; Partey et al., 2020).
+There may be inequality in access to climate services; their use may tend to benefit large-scale operations and disadvantage small- and mediumscale farmers and others who face issues of access due to social and economic inequity; also some groups such as pastoralists have not yet benefitted from climate services (high confidence) (Furman et al., 2014; Muema et al., 2018; Awazi et al., 2019; Nyantakyi-Frimpong, 2019; Paudyal et al., 2019; Vaughan et al., 2019; Nidumolu et al., 2020; Partey et al., 2020).
 Other challenges include technology ignorance, data privacy and security, data access permissions, software and system compatibility, and understanding how to use and derive value from accessed data (Chatuphale and Armstrong, 2018; Drewry et al., 2019).
-More work is needed to understand the factors that prevent farmers and fishers from benefiting from this new information.
+More work is needed to understand the factors that prevent farmers and fishers from benefitting from this new information.
 Recent assessments suggest that access to, and value of, climate and weather information can be enhanced by the development of digital tools (including radio, text messages, etc.) appropriate to the specific needs of different vulnerable groups, as well as by including these groups in their development and building their capacity (medium confidence) (Camacho and Conover, 2019; Gumucio et al., 2020; Sultan et al., 2020).